 We do not include your passenger flights in our tour price.
-You need to organise your own flights to and from the destination.
-You should book an outward flight to our start point, Osorno to arrive no later than around 4pm on 19 February 2017.
-The earliest leave date is any time on 7 March 2017 from the town of Punta Arenas.
-Your flight route will normally be an international flight to Santiago (Chile’s capital) and then via Lan Express or Sky Airlines to/from the start/end points.
+Once we have confirmed the tour as a guaranteed departure, you need to organise your own flights to and from the destination.
+You should book an outward flight to our start point, Osorno or Puerto Montt to arrive no later than around 4pm on 23 January 2018.
+The earliest leave date is any time on 7 February 2018 from the town of Punta Arenas.
+Your flight route will normally be an international flight to Santiago (Chile’s capital) and then via LATAM or Sky Airlines to/from the start/end points.

 What documents do I need?

 You will need your original documents as follows: Passport, Driving Licence, International Driving Permit.
 In addition you must have travel/medical insurance.
 As visa requirements are dependent on your nationality and can be complex, with constantly changing requirements, we would direct you to our appointed visa agency for advice. www.thevisamachine.com